 📃Notes / substitutions

-- Soba noodles - You can swap it with other kinds of dried noodles like ramen, udon or rice noodles.
+- Soba noodles - You can swap it with other kinds of dried noodles like ramen, udon, or rice noodles.
 Spaghetti will work too!

 🔪How to make

 Heat up a tablespoon of oil in a cast iron skillet or non-stick pan.
-Once heated, add in garlic and ginger.
+Once heated, add garlic and ginger.
 Saute for 1-2 minutes until fragrant.

 Then, add in mushrooms and cook until all veggies are tender.